No description

 hostsd -i /etc/hosts.d -o /etc/hosts

-You can disable a file by adding a .disabled extension:
+1. You can disable a file or directory by adding a .disabled extension:

 mv /etc/hosts.d/10-my-file /etc/hosts.d/10-my-file.disabled

-Hidden files (files starting with a dot) are ignored as well.
+1. Hidden files and directories are ignored as well:

 Running hostsd automatically